Freifunk-Hennef/site/README.md

 This branch is for testing new releases.

 Given the quality of the gluon releases in the past, you may choose to use the beta firmware - if you want the new versions up to two weeks before we do the stable build.
+And, we try not to do anything too weird here, either...

 However, there is a (very small) chance, that the release is not working correctly.
 If this could be an issue for you, see (and use) the [stable](https://github.com/Freifunk-Hennef/site/tree/stable) branch.